MCamner/Design-Prototype/docs/README-Fleet-Command-Center.md

 - No external Python packages
 - Client Readiness Agent on each client at `http://<client-ip>:38765/status`

-The fleet collector is included in this repo.
-The per-client `helper/client_readiness_agent.py` is referenced by the dashboard but is not currently present.
-Use demo mode, provide a compatible external agent, or add that helper before expecting live client data.
+The fleet collector and `helper/client_readiness_agent.py` are included in this repo.
+Start the readiness agent on each client you want to poll, or provide a compatible external agent with the same JSON shape.

 ### Configure Clients